BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 };
 ```

-We may noticed that the `NodeParameter` can be remapped in the XML, but
+We may notice that the `NodeParameter` can be remapped in the XML, but
 to change the key "GoalPose" in `CalculateGoalPose`we must inspect the code
 and modify it.

 In other words, `NodeParameter` is already a reasonably good implementation
-of an `InputPort`, but we need a consisten equivalent version for `Outputport`.
+of an `InputPort`, but we need to intoruce a consistent `OutputPort` too.

 This is the new code: